tidepool-org/platform/README.md

   - For major revisions, if any change described in the release notes could have a negative impact upon this repository, follow up and review any associated issues and the updated code.
 Make note of this change in order to explicitly test after upgrading.
   - For minor revisions, review all issues included in the associated GitHub milestone issue tracker.
 These can be found in the minor revision release notes.
 If any issue could have a negative impact upon this repository, review the updated code.
 Make note of this issue in order to explicitly test after upgrading.
 - Install `gimme`(https://github.com/travis-ci/gimme) via `brew`.
 Execute `gimme -k`.
 Ensure that the target Golang version is listed.
 The `gimme` tool is used by Travis CI to manage Golang versions.
 If the version is not listed, then the Travis CI build will not succeed.
 - Browse to https://hub.docker.com/_/golang and ensure the target Golang version in an Alpine Linux image is available.
-For example, if the target version is `1.11.4`, then ensure that the `1.11.4-alpine` image tag is available.
+For example, if the target version is `1.22.2`, then ensure that the `1.22.2-alpine` image tag is available.
 If the image tag is not avaiable, then the Travis CI build will not succeed.

 ## Upgrade

 Ensure you are using the target Golang version locally.

 Change the version in `.travis.yml` and all `Dockerfile.*` files.

-Add an entry in `CHANGELOG.md` and commit.

 ## Test